Nicolas Blies and Stéphane Hueber-Blies: Biography

 The film is the centerpiece of an international transmedia social impact project denouncing the impunity of sexual violence in wartime.
 The transmedia project is built as an "active media that promotes the liberation of the word and thus fights against impunity".
 The Zero Impunity media, supported by more than 400,000 citizens around the world, was launched with the publication of the first investigation L'ADN de Sangaris in Médiapart (France), Internazionale (Italy), InfoLibre (Spain), Le Desk (Morocco), Inkyfada (Tunisia), Correctiv (Germany), Le Jeudi and Tageblatt (Luxembourg).
 The transmedia won the FIPA d'Or 2017 and was selected for the Visa d'Or de l'information France TV.

 In 2024, continuing their plastic research in the field of hybridization of forms, the Blies brothers released the digital art installation Ceci est mon coeur (This Is My Heart), about the reconciliation of a child with his body, mixing video-mapping and connected clothing.
 Following Zero Impunity, here again they hybridize animation and live action.
 For the first time, they also use a technique akin to "Spoken Word".
 The World Premiere of Ceci est mon coeur take place during the 81st Venice International Film Festival.
 Ceci est mon coeur is selected to participate at the 78th Cannes Film Festival.
 The project is distinguished during the "Breakthroughs in Storytelling Awards" from Columbia University New York City.

-The Blies brothers decided to pursue their research into Spoken word and visual hybridization in the development of their first feature-length film Maman Sopra.